On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Mathematical background and the PDU algorithm

 When the original signal is undersampled or has rapid variations, the discrete Hilbert transform can become inaccurate due to aliasing and poor frequency resolution.
 Therefore, in practice it is usually suggested to upsample the signal to increases time resolution and allow for better numerical approximation of the Hilbert transform and hence the phase and amplitude recovery of the analytic signal.
-Upsampling also reduces phase aliasing and prevents artificial phase jumps when unwrapping the phase, leading to more stable Blaschke factor separation.
-Since Fast Fourier transform is the main algorithm that PDU is based on, it is numerically efficient.
-In general, the signal might not be periodic.
-A simple trick to avoid the boundary effect is periodize the signal by flipping and stitch the signal; that is, set a $2N$-dim vector as $[\mathbf{f}(1),\mathbf{f}(2),\ldots, \mathbf{f}(N),\mathbf{f}(N),\mathbf{f}(N-1),\ldots, \mathbf{f}(2), \mathbf{f}(1)]^\top$.
+Upsampling also reduces phase aliasing and prevents artificial phase jumps when unwrapping the phase, leading to more stable Blaschke decomposition.
+Since Fast Fourier transform is the main algorithm that PDU is based on, it is numerically efficient, even after upsampling.

 A variety of numerical experiments carried out in \cite{Nahon:2000Thesis}, and various applications afterward, suggest several nice practical properties of PDU.
-The convergence rate ``seems'' to be exponential, since a few terms already capture ``a lot'' of information.
-This property has been utilized to design a high quality electrocardiogram (ECG) compression algorithm \cite{tan2018novel}.
-The method seems to be stable under small ``structured'' perturbation of the underlying set.
-This property helps when the signal contains a segment of constant, or ``silent period''.
-When there is no fluctuation, the PDU gets confused since the holomorphic structure is destroyed.
-This situation is commonly encountered in practice.
-In addition to a simple-minded detection and removal of these segments and analyzing remaining parts separately, we can add a sine perturbation that has a small amplitude and run the PDU.
-These properties are partially backed up by existing theoretical results, which we summarize below.
+Empirically, the convergence rate {of the PDU decomposition appears to be exponential, since only a few terms suffice to recover the input signal with a small $L^2$ reconstruction error.} This property has been utilized to design a high quality electrocardiogram (ECG) compression algorithm \cite{tan2018novel}.
+Moreover, the PDU decomposition appears to be stable under small, structured perturbation, which is particularly useful when the signal contains segments of constant values, or so-called ``silent period''.
+Specifically, note that when there is no fluctuation, the PDU algorithm can becomes unstable since the holomorphic structure is disrupted by the presence of roots on open subsets of $\partial\mathbb{D}$.
+Such situations are commonly encountered in practice.
+Beyond a straightforward approach that detects and removes these segments before analyzing the remaining parts separately, one may instead add a small-amplitude sinusoidal perturbation and then apply the PDU algorithm, as suggested in \cite{Saito_Letelier:2009}.
+These properties are partially backed up by existing theoretical results, which {are summarized in Section~\ref{section: theoretical results}.}